i-c-stratigraphy/guide/pages/chron.md

 **d.
 Name**
 A chronozone takes its name from the stratigraphic unit on which it is based, e.g., _Exus albus_ Chronozone, based on the _Exus albus_ Range Zone.

+<a id="D"></a>

-### <a id="D"></a>D. The Standard Global Chronostratigraphic (Geochronologic) Scale
+### D. The Standard Global Chronostratigraphic (Geochronologic) Scale

 **1. Concept**
-A major goal of chronostratigraphic classification is the establishment of a hierarchy of chronostratigraphic units of worldwide scope, which will serve as a standard scale of reference for the dating of all rocks everywhere and for relating all rocks everywhere to world geologic history (See section [9.B.2](#B)).
+A major goal of chronostratigraphic classification is the establishment of a hierarchy of chronostratigraphic units of worldwide scope, which will serve as a standard scale of reference for the dating of all rocks everywhere and for relating all rocks everywhere to world geologic history (See Section [9.B.2](#B)).
 All units of the standard chronostratigraphic hierarchy are theoretically worldwide in extent, as are their corresponding time spans.

 **2. Present status**
 The Standard Global Chronostratigraphic (Geochronologic) Scale can be found in [the International Chronostratigraphic Chart](https://stratigraphy.org/chart).

+<a id="E"></a>

 ### E. Regional Chronostratigraphic Scales

 The units of the Standard Global Chronostratigraphic (Geochronologic) Scale are valid only as they are based on sound, detailed local and regional stratigraphy.Accordingly, the route toward recognition of uniform global units is by means of local or regional stratigraphic scales.
 Moreover, regional units will probably always be needed whether or not they can be correlated with the standard global units.It is better to refer strata to local or regional units with accuracy and precision rather than to strain beyond the current limits of time correlation in assigning these strata to units of a global scale.
 Local or regional chronostratigraphic units are governed by the same rules as are established for the units of the Standard Global Chronostratigraphic Scale.

+<a id="F"></a>

 ### F. Subdivision of the Precambrian